 Does Snap Backup write data to CDs or DVDs?

+No, Snap Backup does not burn files directly to CDs or DVDs.
 Before burning your data to a CD or DVD, you might find it helpful to use Snap Backup to zip up all your data into a backup file and then burn the backup file to the CD or DVD.
-However, Snap Backup itself does not burn files directly to CDs or DVDs.

 Can Snap Backup copy files instead of compressing them into a zip file?